NVIDIA/cuda-quantum/docs/sphinx/using/hardware.rst

 ==================================

 ### Setting Credentials

-To execute programs on Quantinuum from either C++ or Python, CUDA Quantum will look for a credentials file stored in your home directory.
+To execute programs on Quantinuum hardware from either C++ or Python, CUDA Quantum will look for a credentials file stored in your home directory.
 This file may be generated with the following script, replacing the email and password with your Quantinuum login credentials.